Arkansas Sales Tax

 In order to begin collecting sales tax on purchases made by your Arkansas customers, you first need to register your business with the state.
 This can be done online, by mail, or in person at your local Arkansas Department of Finance office.
 There is a $50 fee to register, and no matter how you choose to submit your registration, the actual filing of your returns must be done online.

 Because Arkansas is a member of the Streamlined Sales and Use Tax Agreement (SSUTA), you can register through that website for an Arkansas sales tax permit at the same time that you register to collect sales tax in all of the other states that are party to the agreement.
 If you’re only interested in registering in Arkansas at this time, however, you can go through the online Arkansas Taxpayer Access Point.

-Depending on the volume of taxable sales you’ve previously made or expect to make in the state, and so your estimated annual sales tax liability, you will be assigned a filing frequency at the time of registration.
-This may be monthly, quarterly or annually, and regardless of the frequency, returns and payments will be due on the 20th of the month following the close of the period in question.
+Depending on the volume of taxable sales you’ve made or expected to make in the state and so your estimated annual sales tax liability, you will be assigned a filing frequency at the time of registration.
+This may be monthly, quarterly, or annually, and regardless of the frequency, returns and payments will be due on the 20th of the month following the close of the period in question.

-Fortunately, TaxTools can help you streamline all of these processes and significantly ease your administrative burden.
-It is a software tool specifically designed to keep track of the myriad state and local regulations surrounding the collection of sales tax, and it can seamlessly integrate with your ecommerce platform as well.
-Through TaxTools, you can view and print reports of taxable sales with location information, file state and local returns, keep track of filing deadlines, and much more.
-It’s a huge asset, especially if you make sales into multiple states on a regular basis, and it can greatly improve the overall efficiency of your business processes.
+Fortunately, the TaxTools tax calculator can help you streamline these processes and significantly ease your administrative burden.
+TaxTools is software specifically designed to keep track of the various state and local regulations surrounding the collection of sales tax, and it can seamlessly integrate with your eCommerce platform.
+Through TaxTools, you can view and print reports of taxable sales with location information, file state, and local sales tax returns, keep track of filing deadlines, and much more.
+It’s a huge asset, especially if you make sales into multiple states regularly, and it can greatly improve the overall efficiency of your business processes.